mohamed-tarek-01/NTI-CV-Training-Tasks/README.md

 ---

-## 🎓 About the Internship
+## 🎓 About the Training

-This hands-on internship at NTI provided exposure to real-world problems in Computer Vision.
+This hands-on training at NTI provided exposure to real-world problems in Computer Vision.
 The tasks focused on building models from scratch, fine-tuning pre-trained networks, and evaluating performance in diverse domains.

 ---